dentarg/auth0-blog/_posts/2017-09-20-going-in-depth-with-rxjs-angular-web-speech-part-1.markdown

 ---
 layout: post
-title: "Going In-depth With RxJS, Angular, & Web Speech - Part 1"
+title: "Going In-depth With RxJS, Angular, & Web Speech: Part 1"
 description: "Build an app to learn about the power and flexibility of RxJS in Angular while exploring speech recognition with Web Speech API."
 date: 2017-09-20 8:30
 category: Technical guide, Angular, Angular 4, Javascript, RxJS, Web API